 People say I’m passionate about coffee.
 They know me well!
 Coupled with travel, I’ve taken to exploring and writing about the coffee scene wherever I roam.
 I have a passion for supporting local roasters and coffee houses.
-Recently, I revisited my favorite coffee shops on Oahu and even tried two new ones.
-I was excited to see if they still served the best coffee in Hawaii!
+With increasing Hawaii tourism, why not wake to the smell of great coffee to start your Aloha vacation?
+Here are my favorite coffee shops on Oahu and even a few new ones.
+They still served the best coffee in Hawaii!

 Though it was hard to tear myself away from the mochi, ramen, beach, and my favorite hotel in Waikiki, I did make time to drink plenty of coffee!
 I drank plenty of coffee, talked with baristas, and I’ve got lots to share with you.
 So let’s talk coffee, Hawaii style.

 Who Are The Players On The Hawaii Coffee Scene?

 You’d think talking about coffee in Hawaii is an open and shut case of best coffee ever.
 After all, it’s the only state in the U.S. where coffee is grown, and most coffee drinkers have heard of Kona coffee.

 But here’s the thing.
 I’m not at all a Kona blend fan!
 It’s too weak, and I prefer a stronger more robust blend.
 I do know that Kona coffee has different grades and different degrees of flavor.
 I’ve tasted enough of it to know that it’s just not for me.